Roamingmistake/Hackdonalds/README.md

  ![Screenshot 2025-04-11 161719](https://github.com/user-attachments/assets/efc84bd7-bd9e-4f57-8f62-5a51f84d19f8)

-Fortunately for us, libxmljs2 was not configured securely against XXE (XML External Entity) attacks.For the unintiated - this is how XXE Works-
-An XML document can include a Document Type Definition (DTD) that defines external entities.
+Fortunately for us, libxmljs2 was not configured securely against XXE (XML External Entity) attacks.
+For the unintiated - An XML document can include a Document Type Definition (DTD) that defines external entities.
 If not properly disabled, the XML parser will resolve these entities by retrieving external resources – including arbitrary files on the server.
 We sent a classic xxe payload for arbitrary file read and boom!